 How to Serve Pumpkin Turkey Chili

-If you know me, toppings are my love language.
-There is no exception for this pumpkin chili.
+If you know me, you know that toppings are my love language.
+And there is no exception for this pumpkin chili.
 Here are a few of my favorite toppings:

 You May Also Like These Recipes for this Fall: